JiahaoShen0510/Data-Visualization-of-Unemployment-Population-shown-in-Age/README.md

 The Unemployment Population shown in Age and also separately shown in gender groups.
+Data is from 2005-2015.

 The graphs have been created with the Tableau.